rizzini/my_personal_bash_scripts/README.md

   **Changelog:**
 - Refactored unit conversion logic: added `unit_mode` variable to allow switching between KB/s(`unit_mode=1`), MB/s(`unit_mode=2`), or automatic(`unit_mode=3`) unit selection depending on the speed.
 (19/05/2025)
 - Added `colorize_speed` function for more accurate and flexible color-coding of speeds, no matter the unit mode mode, (green for 2–10 MB/s, yellow for 11–30 MB/s, red for above 30 MB/s) (19/05/2025)
+- Added the interface variable at the beginning of the script (20/05/2025)
+- The new unit conversion logic follow the same logic used by the taskbar_disk_monitor.sh script, which uses `case` (20/05/2025)

 ---